SeldonIO/seldon-core/docs/source/contents/getting-started/kubernetes-installation/security/strimzi-sasl.md

 # Strimzi SASL Example

 Create a Strimzi Kafka cluster with SASL_SSL enabled.
-This can be done with our Ansible scripts during ecosystem setup by running from the project ansible folder:
+This can be done with our Ansible scripts by running the following from the `ansible/` folder:

 ```
 ansible-playbook playbooks/setup-ecosystem.yaml -e kafka_cluster_values_files=${PWD}/../k8s/samples/ansible-strimzi-kafka-sasl-scram.yaml -e strimzi_kafka_operator_feature_gates=""